prrlesmac/epl_simulator/README.md

 pip install psycopg-binary

 ToDos:
+ucl:
+- exclude country name from home/away column
+- do mapping of fixtures names and elos
+- simulate group stage
+- simulate po
+- output to db and fe
-store the 10,000 sims results in db calculate match odds show upcoming fixtures (2w) and their wdl odds calculation of how a game affects title odds simulate ucl group stage simulate ucl playoffs do tiebreaker for h2h of multiple ones (tiebreaker of 3 then of 2) do good test of ranking and tiebreaker with diff scenarios
+store the 10,000 sims results in db calculate match odds show upcoming fixtures (2w) and their wdl odds calculation of how a game affects title odds do tiebreaker for h2h of multiple ones (tiebreaker of 3 then of 2) do good test of ranking and tiebreaker with diff scenarios
 fe: add a 'last updated on' text box